 Headed south for an early dinner in DTLA at Grand Central Market and barely squeaked out ahead of traffic to arrive at our San Diego hotel at nightfall.

-We were in San Diego to see L's neice graduate from the Economics dept at UCSD.
+We were in San Diego to see L's niece graduate from the Economics dept at UCSD.
 Bungled plans to see her commencement that morning meant we reconvened over a burnt breakfast at a diner at 630am in La Jolla and planned where to surf.
 The abundant Rockwell posters and historical pictures of the diner full of white folks reminded us of the explicit racism in that time and how Rockwell scenes are used to perpetuate the lie of the triumphant American Dream at the cost of the genocide of our First Nation peoples.
 I digress.
 We headed to Scripps.
 We got in the water right at the pier with a bunch of old heads and 2 recent grads who charged into the water with their graduation gowns still on.
-Due to our early alarm (4:30am) I didn't feel much energy for practicing popping up but did catch some knee rides.
-Glassy.
+Due to our early alarm (4:30am) I didn't feel much energy for standing on the board but I did catch some knee rides.
+Glassy conditions.
 Dreamy surf spot thanks to warm water and friendly faces.
+I couldn’t imagine how awsome it would be to surf a spot like that every day.

 Lunch and family took us down to Pacific Beach.
 My stomach still hurt mightily from the gut bomb breakfast.
 Acai bowl was my lunch.